milvus-io/milvus-docs/site/en/userGuide/tools/attu_query.md

 ---
-id: insight_query.md
+id: attu_query.md
-related_key: insight
+related_key: attu
-summary: Milvus Insight, an intuitive GUI for Milvus service management.
+summary: Milvus Attu, an intuitive GUI for Milvus service management.
 ---

-# Query Data with Insight
+# Query Data with Attu

-This topic describes how to query data with Insight.
+This topic describes how to query data with Attu.

 ## Query data with advanced filters